Margins matter. The more Houston Wire & Cable

 - Over the past five years, gross margin peaked at 25.9% and averaged 22.6%.
 Operating margin peaked at 13.8% and averaged 8.7%.
 Net margin peaked at 8.4% and averaged 5.2%.

-- TTM gross margin is 22.4%, 20 basis points worse than the five-year average.
-TTM operating margin is 7.8%, 90 basis points worse than the five-year average.
-TTM net margin is 4.8%, 40 basis points worse than the five-year average.
+- TTM gross margin is 22.6%, about the same as the five-year average.
+TTM operating margin is 7.1%, 160 basis points worse than the five-year average.
+TTM net margin is 4.2%, 100 basis points worse than the five-year average.

 With recent TTM operating margins below historical averages, Houston Wire & Cable has some work to do.

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Houston Wire & Cable.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.